djohal/stylence-react/README.md

 This e-commerce site was built as part of an online [udemy course](https://www.udemy.com/course/complete-react-developer-zero-to-mastery).

+## To get started:
+- Fork this repo and clone it locally
+- Install all dependencies `npm i`
+- Run application `npm run dev`

 ### Stack used:
 - React: UI framework
 - Redux: State management